-Lapse: A brief return to substance use following a sustained period of abstinence, despite the patient remaining interested in SUD treatment and demonstrating a willingness to re-engage with treatment services.
+Lapse: A brief return to substance use following a sustained period of abstinence, despite the patient remaining committed to recover and demonstrating a willingness to re-engage with the recovery journey.

-Relapse: A prolonged episode of substance use during which the patient is not interested or open to receiving SUD treatment.
+Relapse: A prolonged episode of substance use during which the patient is not interested or open to a therapeutic intervention.